Creating a Successful Debt Management Plan

 The Snowflake Method

-If you’re less disciplined, you might consider the “snowflake method,” a debt-reduction method that works by throwing any additional money that comes your way toward debt, including work bonuses, side-hustle income, or selling things you no longer need or use.
+Another approach to consider is the “snowflake method,” which works by throwing any additional money that comes your way toward debt, including work bonuses, side-hustle income, or selling things you no longer need or use.

 The snowflake’s stricter cousin, the “spending fast,” takes the concept a step further by encouraging users to live as austerely as possible.
 Instead of eating dinner out, for example, you could cook at home and put aside the money you would’ve spent toward debt payoff.
 Coffee shop stops?
 Nope.
 Make your own and put that $5 toward debt instead.